hydrixos/slideshow/README.md

-# Meteor Folder Slideshow
+# Auto-updating Folder Slideshow

 This repo contains a simple web application that shows a slideshow of images stored inside a folder hierarchy inside a browser window.
 In addition it observes the folder for changes and presents new images that were added to the folder while the app was already running.
+It was implemented using the Meteor framework.

 I used this during a party in combination with several chat services (e.g. Whatsapp, Telegram, iMessage, Mail).
 Our guests where able to send images